Strategic Direction for Innovation in Intimate Grooming

 Building trust creates space for candor

-Consumers traveled to our location to try materials and prototypes in a controlled environment
+Consumers traveled to our location to test prototypes in a controlled environment

 Users often "told" prototypes what they wanted them to be; misinterpretation revealed meaningful form-language cues